 What We Do

-The Buddy Program offers five mentoring programs to youth from Aspen to Glenwood Springs, Colorado.
+The Buddy Program offers four mentoring programs to youth from Aspen to Glenwood Springs, Colorado.
 Additionally, we provide critical additional services to our youth and their families such as therapeutic counseling, scholarships, and enhanced case management.
 Through one or combination of these programs and services, it is our goal that each of our youth participants is able to thrive and reach his or her full potential.

 An adult volunteer paired with a youth ages 6 to 18.
 Meet one-on-one once per week during the school year for board games, outdoor play time, or to hang out and talk about life.